Sicilian Defense

 White has several options here; often, the most liked line by masters is 6.Bg5.
 Then, 6…e6 is mostly preferred due to the need to free c8.
 After that, 7.Qd2 is a great choice for setting up a long side castle and getting into the safety.
 From here, 7…a6 (with the idea of expanding over the long side and aiming for b5 and b4 advances) or 7…Be7 (to free the path between e8 and h8 to castle in the next move) can be chosen with two distinct ideas.

 White usually wants to launch a strong assault over the rival by pushing f4 and rolling pawns forward to kick the defense nearby the short side.
-Since the pawns are not shielding the King, they can be used as a fierce weapon to harm the opposing side.
+Since the pawns are not shielding the King, they become powerful tools for launching an attack.
 The opponent often seeks to push the flank pawns (a6 – b5 and b4) and stack over the c-file (Qc7, Bd7, and Rc8 oppress the c2 once the Nc3 is kicked away).

 Open Sicilian: 5.
 Nc3 g6